ulissesferreira/backend-engineering-challenge/SOLUTION.md

 2018-12-26 18:15:19.903159

 We are gonna output all the moving averages from where we started up until 18:15:00.
 This way, when we read the next line we already have all the previous work done.
-Instead using our 1 minute incremental times as a step, we consider each line read as a step.
+Instead of using our 1 minute incremental times as a step, **we consider each line read as a step** and wrapping the rest of the code around that.

 But how do we access previous line's data?
 We keep a cache with timestamps and their event duration.
 Everytime we finish parsing one interval we can clear from that cache all the values that are already outside of our window since we won't need them anymore.